leynos/syspath-hack/docs/users-guide.md

 - `add_to_syspath(path)` resolves the provided path (accepting `pathlib.Path`
   objects or strings) and appends it to `sys.path` only if the normalised path is missing.
+- `prepend_to_syspath(path)` performs the same normalisation but ensures the path is the first entry in `sys.path`, removing any existing duplicates so imports favour that location.
 - `remove_from_syspath(path)` performs the inverse operation and removes all occurrences of the resolved path from `sys.path`.